Service of Process and Delivery of Court Documents to Prisons, Correctional Facilities, Dentention Centers and Institutions is NOT Difficult

 Actually, in Palau, correctional facilities and prisons are basically the same.
 Correctional facilities usually include prisons and jails while prisons are considered a subpart of the correctional system.
 Whether an inmate is incarcerated in a Palau corrections institution or a prison, they are subject to service of process, continuing their involvement within the justice court system.
 It must be noted, Private Process Servers in Palau who are tasked to serve process upon an inmate are delivering legal documents concerning civil matters only.

 Correctional Institutions and Prisons in Palau are similar to most facilities in all states throughout the United States.
 State Prisons and Facilities in Palau are part of a larger criminal justice system which includes police, prosecution and the courts.

-Inmates / defendants / respondents incarcerated in a Palau correction facilities are subject to the practices of the institution's rules and regulations.
+Inmates / defendants / respondents / witnesses incarcerated in a Palau correctional facility are subject to the practices of the institution's rules and regulations.
 Process Servers who are tasked with the job of serving inmates in a Palau facility with service of process can only perform their duties and services with the guidance and approval of the facility managers and in many situations, the approval of the warden.

 Federal correctional Institutions located in Palau are the homes for inmates who have been convicted of a wide range of charges.
 Estimates and records indicate all federal prisons house over 220,000 inmates.

 Many people familiar with the federal corrections system in Palau refer to federal prisons as a penitentiary.
 Penitentiary is synonymous with prison and/or jail, these names actually mean the same.
 The number of sentenced inmates entering federal prisons facilities in Palau each day is far less than the number of people who are delivered to its jails.